Why Our National Monuments Need Protection

 - Modern Hiker: “How to Comment on Trump’s National Monument Review”

-I’ve tried to look at both sides of the issue, to try and understand where President Trump was coming from when he issued this order.
-Because when I first heard that national monuments were threatened, my initial reaction was shock and anger; I immediately had to go out and research just what the hell was going on.
+I’ve tried to look at both sides of the issue, to try & understand where President Trump was coming from when he issued this order.
+Because when I first heard that these monuments were being threatened, my initial reaction was shock & anger; I had to go out & research exactly what was going on.

 What Do You Think?

 This is a weighty subject, and I’m very curious to hear your thoughts.
 Where do you stand with regards to mining and drilling being allowed near our national parks, like the uranium mining taking place now near the Grand Canyon?
 How important is it to preserve our wild, untouched lands?
-Comment below and continue this discussion…
+Comment below & continue the discussion…